hangu12/capstone14/README.md

 Probably, you don't have to run npm install.
 I've already commit all the node_modules.

-for dev,
+for dev, (npm run dev is not work anymore)
 ```
-npm run dev
+npm start
 ```

 ```